tufourn/tufourn.github.io/_posts/2025-03-18-rendering-a-triangle-with-the-forge.md

 ![Shader properties](18_shader_props.png)

-Now put this in `triangle.cpp`.
+Now put this in `triangle.cpp`{: .filepath}.
 If you've used Vulkan then this should look pretty familiar.

 ```cpp
 // Interfaces